Genevieve Gorder: Trading Spaces

 Gorder was one of the original designers on TLC's hit series Trading Spaces, which premiered in 2000.
 Gorder appeared in Seasons 1-4, 6, and 9.
 She gained recognition from the show and quickly became known for her soulful designs and her habit of working barefoot.
 She parodied her lack of footwear in a series of Swiffer sweeper commercials that started running on television and in periodicals in 2003.
-She has always explained that her preference for working barefoot was in order to not ruin shoes, and not for comfort reasons.

 In addition to her role on Trading Spaces, Gorder was a designer for a spinoff show, Trading Spaces: Family.

 Town Haul

 In 2005, Gorder made-over several small American towns for TLC's Town Haul, which she also hosted.

 Dear Genevieve

 Gorder's next onscreen project, Dear Genevieve, premiered on HGTV in January 2009 and ran for 78 episodes.
 The show featured Gorder solving design problems, in-person, for people who had emailed the program seeking her advice.